Heather Engebretson

 Heather Engebretson (born February 21, 1990) is a Chinese-American operatic soprano who made a career mostly in Europe.
-Based at German opera ensembles for several years, she has worked freelance from 2017, and widened her repertoire from coloratura roles to leading characters such as Puccini's Madama Butterfly.
+Based at German opera ensembles for several years, she has worked freelance since 2017, and widened her repertoire from coloratura roles to leading characters such as Puccini's Madama Butterfly.
 She has been praised for her convincing acting as well as the expressiveness of her lyric voice, with performances including the Royal Opera House in London, the Bolshoi Theatre and Oper Frankfurt.

 Career

 Engebretson attended the Cleveland Institute of Music, and also the Juilliard School under Edith Wiens.
 She was a laureate at the singing competition of the Savonlinna Opera Festival and the Hans Gabor Belvedere Singing Competition of Graz.